 Whether you’re part of a massive global conglomerate, a small business, or a startup, supply chain management is a critical part of keeping the economic engine that drives your business humming.
-Finding (and keeping) the right suppliers, ensuring on time delivery, and keeping total costs low while maximising value are all essential to reaching your goals for performance and profitability.
+Finding (and keeping) the right suppliers, ensuring on time delivery, and keeping total costs low while maximizing value are all essential to reaching your goals for performance and profitability.
 The lasting success of your supply chain relies on feedback from key performance indicators, or KPIs.

-Measuring supply chain performance can be a complex endeavour, but it’s not an impossible one—and the process is greatly simplified once you’ve identified the key performance indicators that matter most to your business.
+Measuring supply chain performance can be a complex endeavor, but it’s not an impossible one—and the process is greatly simplified once you’ve identified the key performance indicators that matter most to your business.
 Taking advantage of high-tech tools can help, too.

 The Importance of Supply Chain Management KPIs